ccwawamiya/screengen/README.md

 ## Also

-There is [another program](http://kochkin.tk/doku.php/screengen/start) by that name.
+There is a [similar program](http://kochkin.tk/doku.php/screengen/start) by that name.